Piers Benn: Life and career

 Benn grew up in Blackheath, southeast London, with parents June, a romantic novelist, and David Wedgwood Benn, a BBC producer and Russian specialist.
 David was a brother of Labour politician Tony Benn.
-Piers was educated at Eltham College in Mottingham until 1980 and gained his B.A.
-Hons. degree (First Class) in Philosophy & Modern Languages from the University of Oxford (Magdalen College, 1984).
+Piers was educated at Eltham College in Mottingham until 1980 and gained his Bachelor of Arts degree (First Class) in Philosophy & Modern Languages from the University of Oxford (Magdalen College, 1984).
 He received his PhD in philosophy ("Human Death: its Nature and Significance") from Birkbeck College, University of London, in 1992.
 He has taught at the University of St. Andrews, University of Leeds, Imperial College London, and King's College London.
 As of 2015, he is a visiting lecturer at Heythrop College in London and an adjunct professor at the London Centre of Fordham University New York.
 He has also written articles in various journals and appeared on British media.

 His 1997 book, Ethics, re-issued by Routledge in 2000, is a textbook for undergraduate courses.
 The book is both an introduction into the subject and a substantive argument in favour of the neo-Aristotelian view of the objectivity of moral claims.

 His 2011 book, Commitment is one of the books in Acumen Press' Art of Living series.